 Our songs last for around 30 minutes.
 I sometimes think we sing them over and over again because it takes so long to memorize!
 But it also helps to pass the time on long swims.

-Use your extratonal sounds to embellish your themes.
+Use your extratonal sounds to embellish your themes, and get creative with it.
 It’s what makes our music so interesting to the rest of the ocean, and can be quite performative!
 Some of the available techniques for us humpbacks are grunts, groans, thwops, snorts, and barks.
-Typically these are used for communicating to calves or alerting other members of a pod, but get creative, this stuff is in style these days!
+Typically these are used for communicating to calves or alerting other members of a pod, but have fun with it, this stuff is in style these days!

 And remember to use your tail and fins!
 Slapping against the water is sometimes called a kerplunk and it can be heard both above and below the water.
 Need a hype man?
 Breaching helps to communicate your size and location when you’re separating from the pod.
 Be like, “I’m here and I’m big as ^*&#!”